-- (b) the association does not fulfill any of its duties under Section 13; - (c) the association has failed to make any of the filings required to be made by an electoral district association under the Canada Elections Act; or - (d) the association, the financial agent of the association or the auditor of the association have not complied fully with the Canada Elections Act.
+- (4) The Party, on application signed by the Leader and two of its officers, may apply under the Canada Elections Act14 for the deregistration of an EDA if: - (a) the association does not meet the criteria set out in Subsection 19(3); - (b) the association does not fulfill any of its duties under Section 20; - (c) the association has failed to make any of the filings required to be made by an electoral district association under the Canada Elections Act; or - (d) the association, the financial agent of the association or the auditor of the association have not complied fully with the Canada Elections Act.

-13 Rights and responsibilities of an Electoral District Association
+20 Rights and responsibilities of an Electoral District Association

 - (1) Subject to the relevant provisions of this Constitution, each EDA has the right to send delegates to any convention or general meeting of the Party. - (2) Each EDA must hold a general meeting of all its members at least once every two years.
 The meeting must be no more than 27 months after the previous such general meeting.
-The EDA must promptly deliver12 to the National Office a copy of any notice it gives for such general meeting. - (3) Each EDA must hold delegate selection meetings and candidate selection meetings as required by this Constitution. - (4) Each EDA must make all filings required to be made by an electoral district association under the Canada Elections Act and must promptly provide a copy of such filings to the National Office and must comply with all financial reporting and internal control requirements established by Party Bylaw to ensure compliance with federal law.
+The EDA must promptly deliver15 to the National Office a copy of any notice it gives for such general meeting. - (3) Each EDA must hold delegate selection meetings and candidate selection meetings as required by this Constitution. - (4) Each EDA must make all filings required to be made by an electoral district association under the Canada Elections Act and must promptly provide a copy of such filings to the National Office and must comply with all financial reporting and internal control requirements established by Party Bylaw to ensure compliance with federal law.

-13.1 Associate membership in an EDA:
+21 Associate membership in an EDA

 - (1) Only members of the Party may belong to an EDA.
-A member of the Party who does not live in the electoral district represented by an EDA may become an associate member in that EDA by application delivered to an office designated by the National Board of Directors or by submitting it electronically with the current membership fee in a manner prescribed by the National Board of Directors. - (2) Associate membership in an EDA takes effect on the date prescribed by the National Board of Directors, remains current for a period established by the National Board of Directors and may be renewed in accordance with procedures established by the National Board of Directors. - (3) Associate members have all the same rights as other members of the Party except the right to vote at any general meeting of the EDA (including a delegate selection meeting or a candidate selection meeting for the EDA) or any Leadership Vote or Leadership Endorsement Ballot conducted in the EDA.
+A member of the Party who does not live in the electoral district represented by an EDA may become an associate member in that EDA by application delivered to an office designated by the National Board of Directors or by submitting it electronically with the current membership fee in a manner prescribed by the National Board of Directors. - (2) Associate membership in an EDA takes effect on the date prescribed by the National Board of Directors, remains current for a period established by the National Board of